$\mathbf{O}(D,D)$ completion of the Friedmann equations: Introduction

+{We stress that by requiring interactions to be consistent with the underlying off-shell $\ODD$ symmetry, we fix uniquely the couplings of $\{g_{\mu\nu},B_{\mu\nu},\phi\}$ to matter.
+Hence, while this `top-down' approach reproduces many known results in string cosmology and recasts them into a more general framework, the $\ODD$ Principle may also be interpreted as a restricting criterion for model-building.}

 The organization of the present paper is as follows.
 In section~\ref{SECReview} we review briefly the Einstein Double Field Equations~\cite{Angus:2018mep,Park:2019hbc}.
 In section~\ref{SECOFE} we derive our main result, the $\ODD$ complete Friedman Equations with $D=4$.
-In particular, we introduce \textit{two} equation-of-state parameters, $w$ (usual) and $\lambda$ (new).
-In the following subsections we apply some DFT results from \cite{Angus:2018mep} to cosmology: in section~\ref{sec:emt} we summarize the stringy energy-momentum tensors of various types of matter; and in section~\ref{sec:econd} we discuss energy conditions.
+In particular, we introduce \textit{two} equation-of-state parameters, $w$ (usual) and a new parameter $\lambda$ { which measures the density ratio between scalar (dilaton) and tensor (metric) gravitational forces \cite{Gasperini:2007ar}.} In the following subsections we apply some DFT results from \cite{Angus:2018mep} to cosmology: in section~\ref{sec:emt} we summarize the stringy energy-momentum tensors of various types of matter; and in section~\ref{sec:econd} we discuss energy conditions.
 Appendix~\ref{APPENDIXKilling} contains a derivation of the most general cosmological, \textit{i.e.~}homogeneous and isotropic, form of the stringy energy-momentum tensor within the framework of Double Field Theory.
 Section~\ref{SECSolutions} discusses various solutions, such as a (generalized) perfect fluid, scalar field, and radiation.

 In standard cosmology there are several key scenarios in which the evolution of the universe approaches a de Sitter spacetime.
 These include the late-time $\Lambda$-dominated expansion and the hypothesized period of inflation in the early universe.
-However, in recent years the question of whether or not de Sitter solutions can be realized in a consistent theory of quantum gravity, such as string theory, has been widely debated (see, for example, \cite{Obied:2018sgi,Agrawal:2018own,Andriot:2018wzk,Conlon:2018eyr,Kachru:2018aqn,Akrami:2018ylq,Murayama:2018lie,Hamaguchi:2018vtv,Ooguri:2018wrx,Hebecker:2018vxz,Danielsson:2018ztv,Kobakhidze:2019ppv,Andriot:2019wrs,Dvali:2018jhn}).
+However, in recent years the question of whether or not de Sitter solutions can be realized in a consistent theory of quantum gravity, such as string theory, has been widely debated (see, for example, \cite{Obied:2018sgi,Agrawal:2018own,Andriot:2018wzk,Garg:2018reu,Conlon:2018eyr,Kachru:2018aqn,Akrami:2018ylq,Murayama:2018lie,Hamaguchi:2018vtv,Ooguri:2018wrx,Hebecker:2018vxz,Danielsson:2018ztv,Kobakhidze:2019ppv,Andriot:2019wrs,Dvali:2018jhn}).
 Hence in section \ref{SECdeS} we investigate in detail the possibility of realizing de Sitter solutions in $\ODD$-symmetric cosmology, and find that it appears to require solutions with negative energy density, a violation of the weak energy condition.
 We conclude with comments in section~\ref{SECCON}.